 Health Professions Advising

-The Health Professions Advisor on campus provides developmentally appropriate advising and career information to any Westminster College student considering a career as a health professional, including, but not limited to, Allopathic Medicine (MD), Osteopathic Medicine (DO), Veterinary Medicine, Dentistry, Podiatry, Physician Assistant (PA), Physical Therapy (PT) or Chiropractic.
+The Health Professions Advisor on campus provides developmentally appropriate advising and career information to any Westminster College student considering a career as a health professional, including, but not limited to, Allopathic Medicine (MD), Osteopathic Medicine (DO), Veterinary Medicine, Dentistry, Podiatry, Optometry, Physician Assistant (PA), or Physical Therapy (PT).
 General advising over the first two years at Westminster transitions into more specific guidance by the junior year when students commit to pursuing their programs of choice.

 The responsibilities of the health professions advisor in service of Westminster College students are as follows: